jolie/docs/containerization/docker.md

 docker run -d --name hello-cnt -p 8000:8000 -v <Host Path>:/var/temp hello
 ```

 The parameter `-v` allows for specifying the volume mapping.
 The `<Host Path>` token must be replaced with your local path where the file `config.json` is stored, whereas the path `/var/temp` specifies where mapping the volume inside the container.

+## Configuring outputPorts locations
+Finally, let us point out the last issue you could encounter when deploying a jolie microservice within a docker container: the configuration of the outputPort locations. outputPorts often represent dependencies of the given microservice from other microservices.
+Dynamic binding can always be done from a programatic point of view as we it is described [here](https://jolielang.gitbook.io/docs/basics/dynamic_binding), but it could be useful to have a clean way for configuring these outputPorts at the startup of the service.